Updated October 23, 2016. This post will be regularly updated for some time. Warning! This essay is very long; it runs to 101 pages.

 Dialects include Oberschweinbach, Friedberg, Holledau and Bad Reichenhall.
 Holledau is spoken in a region north of Munich roughly bounded by Moosburg, Pfaffenhofen, Ingolstadt and Neustadt.
 This is the largest hops-growing region in the world.

 Oberschweinbach is spoken the Fürstenfeldbruck district west of Munich.
 Bad Reichenhall is spoken southeast of Munich on the border with Austria, near Salzburg.
 Friedberg, while located in Bavarian Swabia, speaks Bavarian, not Swabian.

 Starnberg Upper Bavarian is spoken in and around the city of Starnberg, 12 miles southwest of Munich.
 It has poor intelligibility with Munich Upper Bavarian.
-This language is intelligible for some distance around it, but speakers cannot understand the Highland Upper Bavarian spoken 20 miles to the south (Anonymous July 2009).
+This language is mutually intelligible for some distance around it, but speakers cannot understand the Highland Upper Bavarian spoken 20 miles to the south (Anonymous July 2009).

 Highland Upper Bavarian is spoken along the German-Austrian border in Germany and Austria in the regions of Rosenheim, Meisbach and Garmisch-Partenkirchen in Germany and across the border in the Karwendel Mountains in Austria.

 Rosenheim Upper Bavarian is spoken in the Rosenheim District south of Munich near the Austrian border, especially along the Mangfall River in the foothills of the Alps, the Chiegmau Mountains.
 Towns here include Rosenheim and Bad Aibling.
 It has very poor intelligibility with Münchnerisch.
 Intelligibility testing is needed between this language, Garmisch-Partenkirchen and Meisbach.